simeoncloud/docs/reporting.md

 ## Backfill Sync Integrations
 The backfill job uploads historical data to Power BI and keeps the reports up to date.

-## Baseline and Compliance report
+## Baseline Compliance Report
 <br />
 <img src="https://raw.githubusercontent.com/simeoncloud/docs/master/assets/images/power_bi.png" width: 700; height: auto;/>

-*This screenshot shows the baseline compliance report for a demo environment.*
+*This screenshot shows the Baseline Compliance Report for a demo environment.*

 The Baseline Compliance Report displays how each of your tenants compare to their baseline.
 You can see the comparison **by tenant**, **type of configuration**, and **configuration**.
 You can also drill down to see how properties in a **specific configuration** compare to the baseline.

-The data in the Baseline and Compliance report uses Power BI [import connections](https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-directquery-about#import-connections) and is refreshed every 3 hours, which is the max number of automated refreshes allowed in Power BI Pro.
+The data in the Baseline Compliance Report uses Power BI [import connections](https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-directquery-about#import-connections) and is refreshed every 3 hours, which is the max number of automated refreshes allowed in Power BI Pro.
 You can refresh the report manually when viewing in Power BI.
 To do so:
 - Go to [Power BI](https://app.powerbi.com) > **Workspaces** > **Simeon Cloud**
 - Hover your mouse over the **Baseline Compliance Report** dataset > Click on the **refresh** icon